Actionb/mizdb-watchlist/README.md

 ```

 #### ListViewMixin

+The `ListViewMixin` modifies a ListView's queryset to add the above annotations.
+Additionally, if the right GET query parameter is present, `ListViewMixin` filters
+the queryset to only include items on the watchlist.
+This is utilized, for example, by the changelist links on the watchlist overview.

-To add the above annotations, you can add the `ListViewMixin` to your ListViews:
+Add the `ListViewMixin` to your ListViews like this:
 ```python
 from mizdb_watchlist.views import ListViewMixin